andreaes707/SESS_ALE_Website/README.md

 # Portfolio
-My portfolio page in progress
+This is my portfolio page in progress
+My portfolio contains my overall goal, my education, and a table of my skills within suitable skillsets
+//More coding, editing and lots of revising to come